Tales from the Hood 2: "Robo Hell" (ending)

-After expressing his dislike for the last story, Beach presents the "Robo-Patriot" at a press conference, claiming that it can predict who will commit crimes against lawful citizens.
+After expressing his dislike for "The Sacrifice", Beach presents the "Robo-Patriot" at a press conference, claiming that it can predict who will commit crimes against lawful citizens.
 When activated, the Robo-Patriot identifies potential thieves and illegal immigrants in the audience.
 Analyzing the stories that have been stored into its memory, the Robo-Patriot identifies Beach and his team (who, after each story, have shown themselves to be greedy, racist, and misogynistic) as an immediate threat to American civilization.
 The robot kills Grant and Kelly, viewing them as accomplices of Beach for their inaction toward his behavior, while Beach himself flees, pursued by the robot.

 As he runs away, Mr. Simms arrives, driving an SUV, and offers to rescue him.
 Beach discovers that he has been wounded by the robot and begins to verbally abuse Simms, but Simms simply tells him that they are not in a car.
 The car transforms into a hearse, Beach turns around and sees his own corpse inside a coffin behind him.
-Simms then reveals that Beach died from his injury, that Simms is Satan, and that they are in Hell, as the hearse becomes surrounded by flames.
+Simms then reveals that Beach died from his injury, that Simms is Satan, and that they are in Hell as the hearse becomes surrounded by flames.
 Demons then drag the screaming Beach out of the car while Simms cackles maniacally.

-In a post-credits scene, Mr. Simms turns to the audience and proclaims "Now that was some shit!", before walking off into Hell.
+In a post-credits scene, Mr. Simms turns to the audience and proclaims "Now that was some shit"!
+Then he walks off into Hell.